vmware/chap/USERGUIDE.md

 Most of the sets that one can identify with `chap` are related to **allocations**, which roughly correspond to memory ranges made available by memory allocation functions, such as malloc, in response to requests.
 Allocations are considered **used** or **free**, where **used** allocations are ones that have not been freed since they last were made available by the allocator.
 One can run any of the commands listed above (count, list ...) on **used**, the set of used allocations, **free**, the set of free allocations, or **allocations**, which includes all of them.
 If a given type is recognizable by a [signature](#allocation-signatures) or by a [pattern](#allocation-patterns), one can further restrict any given set to contain only instances of that type.
 A very small set that is sometimes of interest is "allocation *address*"  which is non-empty only if there is an allocation that contains the given address.
 Any specified allocation set can also be restricted in various other ways, such as constraining the size.
 Use the help command, for example, **help count used**, for details.

 Other interesting sets available in `chap` are related to how various allocations are referenced.
 For now this document will not provide a thorough discussion of references to allocations but will briefly address how `chap` understands such references to allocations.
-From the perspective of `chap` a reference to an allocation is a pointer-sized value, either in a register or at a pointer-aligned location in memory, that points somewhere within the allocation.
+From the perspective of `chap` a reference to an allocation is normally a pointer-sized value, either in a register or at a pointer-aligned location in memory, that points somewhere within the allocation.
 Note that under these rules, `chap` currently often identifies things as references that really aren't, for example, because the given register or memory region is not really currently live.
 It is also possible for certain programs, for example ones that put pointers in misaligned places such as in fields of packed structures, but this in general is easy to fix by constraining programs not to do that.
 Given an address within an allocation one can look at the **outgoing** allocations (meaning the used allocations referenced by the specified allocation) or the **incoming** allocations (meaning the allocations that reference the specified allocation).
 Use the help command, for example, **help list incoming** or **help show exactincoming**, or **help summarize outgoing** for details of some of the information one can gather about references to allocations.

 References from outside of dynamically allocated memory (for example, from the stack or registers for a thread or from statically allocated memory) are of interest because they help clarify how a given allocation is used.
 A used allocation that is directly referenced from outside of dynamically allocated memory is considered to be an **anchor point**, and the reference itself is considered to be an **anchor**.
 Any **anchor point** or any used allocation referenced by that **anchor point** is considered to be **anchored**, as are any used allocations referenced by any **anchored** allocations.
 A **used allocation** that is not **anchored** is considered to be **leaked**.
 A **leaked** allocation that is not referenced by any other **leaked** allocation is considered to be **unreferenced**.
 Try **help count leaked** or **help summarize unreferenced** for some examples.